QuantEcon/lecture-source-py/source/rst/getting_started.rst

-To instal Anaconda, `download <https://www.anaconda.com/download/>`_ the binary and follow the instructions.
+To install Anaconda, `download <https://www.anaconda.com/download/>`_ the binary and follow the instructions.

 Important points: